nicholasf/downstairs.js/README.md

 ### Validations

-Validations are closures which are defined on the Model but are run on an instance of the model.
+Validations are closures which are passed into the Table registration function but are invoked on an instance of the model.

 Note - you can use *whichever* library you want for validations.
 The example below uses node-validator (https://github.com/chriso/node-validator).